leontristain/modnotes/windhelm/tldr.md

 ![](/windhelm/pics/mansion1.png?raw=true "Northern District Mansion")

-A courtyard just inside the gates, located in the Northeast District, with stairs that ascend up into the Eastern Tower.
+A courtyard just inside the gates, located in the Northeast District, with stairs on the far side that ascends up into the Eastern Tower.

 ![](/windhelm/pics/northeasttempleback.png?raw=true "Northern District Mansion")